rishikeshsreehari/personal-blog/content/now.md

 ### What am I Working on?

-- I'm currently unemployed, so mostly [looking for a job](/hire) most of the time.
+- I'm currently umemployed, so mostly [looking for a job](/hire) most of the time.
 - Trying to revive [10+1 Things](https://rishikesh.substack.com/) a newsletter I started few years back.
 - Working on some [side projects](/projects)!